A wild whirlwind of a mess, without any coherence, without even a guiding principle.

 The film takes place over the course of ten years.
 Never does Laurence (Melvil Poupaud) change her voice.
 Nor is there any mention of hormone replacement therapy, or anything of the sort.
-This all seems to back up this notion of this being a perfunctory treatment of the subject matter, and ultimately a self-aggrandizing film.
+This all seems to back up the notion of this being a perfunctory treatment of the subject matter, and ultimately a self-aggrandizing film.

 Most of the beats in the first half, in which Laurence's transition is chronicled, are completely expected.
 Some conservative group doesn't understand, so she gets fired.
 Some too-chatty waitress doesn't understand and gets excoriated by Fred (Laurence's partner, played impressively by Suzanne Clément).
 Even the celebrated sequences of people staring at Laurence as she walks down the street, or through her workplace's hallways, feel like a required element.
 These just aren't creative scenarios, and the fact that they all come in this same film lead them to ring even more false.
-It's as if Dolan is pandering to trans* people by reflecting a batch of circumstances he assumes are most likely for them to have experienced, but merely going through the motions of doing so, he's somehow making rare subject matter come off as clichéd.
+It's as if Dolan is pandering to trans people by reflecting a batch of circumstances he assumes are most likely for them to have experienced, but by merely going through the motions of doing so, he's somehow making rare subject matter come off as clichéd.

 But maybe I'm not giving Dolan enough credit here.
 He himself is gay, so maybe it's unfair to peg him as a mere spotlight-stealing ally.
-Maybe he truly tried with all his heart but failed to convince me.
+Maybe he truly tried with all his heart but failed to convince.
 The most obvious issue with the film that I'm far from the first to point out is that it's about twice as long as it needs to be.
-This is of course a fairly simplistic criticism, but the more pressing fallout from this is that it ends up burying our two leads' under an avalanche of white noise.
+This is of course a fairly simplistic criticism, but the more pressing fallout from this is that it ends up burying our two leads' personal conflicts under an avalanche of white noise.
 What instead dominates the film is Dolan peacocking his visual technique in an attempt to be recognized as a serious auteur, and many are buying it, declaring him a prodigy.

 Let's compare the visual style of this film to the more pared down effort from Kimberly Peirce, "Boys Don't Cry".
 While "Laurence Anyways'" flamboyance can at points register some potency, for the most part it feels overdone and cocksure.
 "Boys Don't Cry," while it suffers from some degree of artificiality in its writing, manages to actually come off as authentic.
-Pierce has a knack for moving the camera with whatever energy the scene requires, whether it's gliding with a sparkling, placid sexuality in the film's most "controversial" scene or hovering as if ready to strike in the latter scene where Brandon (Hilary Swank) is exposed.
+Peirce has a knack for moving the camera with whatever energy the scene requires, whether it's gliding with a sparkling, placid sexuality in the film's most "controversial" scene or hovering as if ready to strike in the latter scene where Brandon (Hilary Swank) is exposed.
 The core difference here is "Boys Don't Cry" is a tribute first and foremost to its protagonist, whereas the protagonist is arguably the least interesting part of "Laurence Anyways".
 Peirce's film understands.
 This one, I'm not so sure.

 Another key factor to note in these examples is the actors portraying characters nonconforming to their own gender identity.
-I'll throw David Duchovny's Denise from "Twin Peaks" as well, simply to have another male-to-female reference point.
+I'll throw in David Duchovny's Denise from "Twin Peaks" as well, simply to have another male-to-female reference point.